Arjunkharal/Arjunkharal/README.md

-- 👋 Hi, I’m @Arjunkharal
+Namaste
+I am Arjun kharal, currently a student and I am  passionate about software development and computer working mechanism.
+Currently I am learning python and C.
-- 👀 I’m interested in manything
+- 👀 I’m interested in learning code and how machine works .
-- 🌱 I’m currently learning I don't know
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 you can contact me on iamarjunkharal@gmail.com

 <!---
 Arjunkharal/Arjunkharal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.